estherbouquet/lectura-plus/README.md

 ## 🎢 automatize!

-It is important that you check if your programs run flowlessly when you launch them manually before starting automatizing them.
+It is important that you check if your programs run flawlessly when you launch them manually before starting automatizing them.
 We are going to create 2 `.service` files because we are going to use `systemd`.

 - Do `cd /etc/systemd/system`